mauvehed/discord_bot/README.md

    - Check your internet connection
    - Ensure the bot has been invited to your server with proper permissions

+3. **Tests failing**
+   - Make sure all dependencies are installed: `pip install -e ".[dev]"`
+   - Check that you're in the correct directory
+   - Verify your Python version is 3.8 or higher

 ## Contributing

 1. Fork the repository
 2. Create a new branch for your feature
+3. Write tests for your new functionality
-3. Commit your changes
+4. Commit your changes
-4. Push to your branch
+5. Push to your branch
-5. Create a Pull Request
+6. Create a Pull Request

 ## License